adumont/adumont.github.io/sewingmachines.md

 I currently have the following antique and vintage sewing machines:

 - Winselmann Saxonia, made in Altenburg, Saxony c.
 1890, Hand-crank fiddle-base transverse shuttle, with bentwood case + key
-- 1901 Singer 15K30, Sphinx decals, with treadle (yet to be restored to working condition)
-- 1926 Singer 15K30, Sphinx decals
 - 1927 Singer 15K30, Sphinx decals, with treadle, original paper work, instructions manual and bentwood case + key
 - Singer 20, made in USA c.
 1922-26, with box and instruction manual (rev. 1923), with color spanish cover
 - 1954 Singer Featherweight 222K, with case, some attachements, instruction manual, 2 case keys
+- 1901 Singer 15K30, Sphinx decals, with treadle (yet to be restored to working condition)
+- 1926 Singer 15K30, Sphinx decals (only the head)

 The Singer 15 is a full-size machine, while the Winselmann Saxonia and the Singer Featherweight 222K are half-size machines.
 The Singer 20 is even smaller.